Savior! I’ve no one else to tell—

 Is it too large for you?

 There are times in all of our lives when our burdens seem too heavy to bear.
-Common fears and insecurities, though individually small, can become overwhelming when they pile on our hearts together.
+Common fears and insecurities, though individually small, can become overwhelming when they pile upon our heart.
 Some, like the death of a loved one, is large on its own and though it spares none of us, we feel individually assaulted as if pain held some special reserve for us alone.
 In those dark days when our clouds deny the sun, it’s easy to believe that God is far and inattentive.

 We take some comfort to read Jesus saying “Blessed are those who mourn for they shall be comforted”, but it is His tears at the grave of Lazarus that reach us.
 Though the Lord knew He was moments away from raising his friend from the dead, His mighty heart was broken by the grief of Martha.
 Yes, the resurrection is coming and someday all pain will cease.
 There’s comfort in that knowledge, but beyond a promise of better days, our Savior comes to weep with us.